rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

   Explicit sessions are part of the wallet's configuration.
 Their permissions are granted counter factually - derived from signature calldata.
 These permissions can be added or removed with a configuration update.
 As the configuration is tied to the wallet's image hash, any change to the wallet (and thus its image hash) immediately affects which explicit session permissions remain valid.

 - **Implicit Sessions:**
-  Implicit sessions are automatically able to sign on behalf of the wallet when they present an attestation that is signed by the wallet's global signer.
+  Implicit sessions are automatically able to sign on behalf of the wallet when they present an attestation that is signed by the wallet's identity signer.
 This mode leverages off-chain attestations and enforces additional constraints (e.g., blacklisting) to protect against misuse.

 ---